krishna050702/GCCP2022/Preparing for Your Associate Cloud Engineer Journey/Quiz.md

 ---
 ---
 ```
-You need to analyze and act on files being added to a Cloud Storage bucket.
+Q. You need to analyze and act on files being added to a Cloud Storage bucket.
 Your programming team is proficient in Python.
 The analysis you need to do takes at most 5 minutes.
 You implement a Cloud Function to accomplish your processing and specify a trigger resource pointing to your bucket.
 How should you configure the --trigger-event parameter using gcloud?
 ```
 ```
 --trigger-event google.storage.object.finalize